mr-wheat/JarBot_sc2bot/README.md

 # JarBot_sc2bot
-Starcraft II is a asymmetric, real time strategy game in which players control one of three fractions (The Terrans, Zerg, or Protoss) and are tasked with destorying the other player(s) bases in order to win.
+Starcraft II is a asymmetric, real time strategy game in which players control one of three fractions: The human space-cowboys called the Terran, the assimilating alien species known as the Zerg, and lastly the highly advance psionic Protoss.
+In the game, the player is tasked with building and managing a small base, gradually building up their forces and technology in order to destroy the other player(s) bases in order to win.
+Since the original iteration of the series in 1996, passionate programmers have created their own AI players.
+While these AI players often had to employ non-standard strategies due to limitations of the first game, Starcraft II have proven a new frontier for more advance bots with company like google even practicing by their deep learning based “AlphaStar”.

+“JarBot” is my personal side project, using the deep learning python wrapper “python-sc2”.
+[Fill out Later]